How to Get Pre-Approved for a Mortgage and When to Start Trying

 Keep in mind that each lender is different, so you may need to provide additional documents throughout the process.

-If you’re still unsure whether you’re ready to buy a home, you’ll still want to get pre-qualified.
+If you’re still unsure if you’re ready to buy a home, you’ll still want to get pre-qualified.

 You might not need to provide any proof of your financial standing, such as your income and credit score.
 However, getting those documents ahead of time will make things easier down the road.
 It’ll also make sure your estimate is as accurate as possible.